matrixvishnu/script_to_pdf/README.md

 - Should have internet connection to run the script

 ## Customization
-This script is intended to convert .py files.
+This script is intended to convert python files.
 Can be Customized for other language files

 ### Instructions for Customization